kelseyhightower/intro-to-kubernetes-workshop/labs/provisioning-coreos-on-gce.md

-# Provisionnig CoreOS, etcd, fleet, and flannel on Google Compute Engine
+# Provisioning CoreOS, etcd, fleet, and flannel on Google Compute Engine

 * Provision a control node on GCE
 * Configure client SSL tunnels for remote access to etcd and fleet